markszulc/experience-manager-learn.en/help/forms/sign-multiple-documents/configure-data-source.md

 ![data-base](assets/data-base.PNG)

-The sql file to create the schema can be [downloaded from here](assets/sign-multiple-forms.sql).
-You will need to import this file using MySql workbench to create the schema and the table.

 >[!NOTE]
 >Please make sure you name your datasource **aemformstutorial**.
 The sample code uses the name to connect to the database.